TheNiceGuy/structure/README.md

 structure
 =======

-This repository contains all of the project that I made during my c++ class.
+This repository contains all projects that I made during my c++ class.

 Dependencies
 ------------

-It order to use all the script, you'll need to install those dependencies:
+It order to use all scripts to work, you'll need to install those dependencies:

 - gcc
 - make